charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/rds.md

 - Multi AZ Cluster:
     - RDS is capable of having one writer replicate to two reader instances.
 We can have 2 readers only!
     - These readers are in different AZs compared to the writer
-    - Compared two Aurora cluster mode, Multi AZ cluster can have 2 readers only, while Aurora Cluster can have more
+    - Compared to Aurora cluster mode, Multi AZ cluster can have 2 readers only, while Aurora Cluster can have more
     - In case of Multi AZ cluster the instances to which data is replicated are usable, compared to Multi AZ instance mode when they are not
     - In terms of replication the data is viewed as committed when one of the readers confirms that it was written
     - Other comparisons two Aurora Cluster: